 The doctor has checked your child carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.

-How can you care for seizures in children without fever or known seizure disorder?
+How can you care for your child who has a seizure and doesn't have a fever or a known seizure disorder?

 - If your child has another seizure: